SCOTLAND are hoping a helping hand from UEFA will land them three Nations League points on Saturday.

 Steve Clarke's men looked ring rusty as they were held by Israel on Friday then were shocked to hear the next game in Czech Republic had been called off.

-However, UEFA have ordered it to go ahead after Tomas Soucek and Patrik Schick came in contact with coaching staff who tested positive for Covid.
+However, UEFA have ordered it to go ahead after Tomas Soucek and Patrik Schick came in contact with coaching staff who tested positive.

 A shadow side will line up in Olomouc with no players from Slavia Prague, Sparta Prague and Viktoria Plzen involved.